wolfyreload/powerbi-source-control/README.md

 ## Usage

-**Important!** This solution works with datasets saved using the enhanced metadata format.
-Please activate this preview feature in the Power BI Desktop options.

 ### Way of working
 The developer works with a PBIX file.
 When his changes are completed, he saves them in a PBIT template in the same folder and under the same file name as the report.